 Make the most of candidate screening software to maximize your hiring efficiency.
 Explore how traditional and modern AI-driven tools help you find the best talent faster and more accurately.

-Before we get right into today’s topic, we would like to highlight a statistic that speaks volumes about our modern job market: 75% of job seekers report that applying for a job feels like putting their resume into a black hole.
+Before we get right into today’s topic, we would like to highlight a statistic that speaks volumes about our modern job market: 75% of job seekers feel applications disappear without feedback.

 And it’s not just job seekers who feel the pressure.
 On the recruiter’s side, the average job posting receives around 250 applications.
 Research has also shown us that one of a recruiter’s biggest challenges is receiving enough candidates.
 Candidates who have the ideal skillsets and relevant qualifications to be specific.
 Companies anticipate high volumes of applications for many roles but are often facing the frustration from resources lost due to time spent reviewing those who are unqualified.
 Both recruiters and candidates often feel that opportunities are lost, with recruiters having trouble matching the right talent and candidates feeling like their applications go unnoticed.